Understanding Wong Kar Wai, his themes, and his visuals

 Wong Kar Wai on the second wave.

-Their movies represented Hong Kong as a fast-paced modern metropolitan, culturally accepting place where people with different backgrounds lived and worked in harmony.
-Characters in the movies spoke Mandarin, Cantonese, and English and signified Hong Kong as one of the most liberal societies in Asia.
+Their films portrayed Hong Kong as a fast-paced, modern metropolis—a culturally inclusive hub where people from diverse backgrounds lived and worked together in harmony.
+Characters in these movies often spoke a mix of Mandarin, Cantonese, and English, reflecting Hong Kong’s unique identity as one of the most liberal and cosmopolitan societies in Asia.

 WONG KAR WAI AS A DIRECTOR

-For a genius like Wong Kar Wai, an inspiration to many filmmakers (Including the Academy Award-winning director Barry Jenkins), one might want to know his process of filmmaking.
-Wong admits that he assumed and even wanted to be as systematic and organized as Alfred Hitchcock.
+For a genius like Wong Kar Wai, who has inspired many filmmakers (including Academy Award-winning director Barry Jenkins), one might wonder about his filmmaking process.
+Wong admits that he once aspired to be as systematic and organized as Alfred Hitchcock.

-But that was not the case.
-Wong is known for writing on the set and changing the script either the night before the shoot or at times even during the shoot.
-He writes as inspiration strikes.
-Wong arrives on set without much of a plan and then builds his story ahead of what he has available.
+However, that was not the case.
+Wong is known for writing on set and frequently changing the script—sometimes the night before filming or even during the shoot.
+He writes as inspiration strikes, arriving on set without much of a plan and crafting his story based on what is available to him.

 “I am writing all the time.
 It means that the film is not an organic form.
 It’s not fixed.”